Updated on May 28, 2019

 A free version of it can be added via npm or yarn:

-Then, create src/components/Gantt folder.
+Then, create the src/components/Gantt folder.

 Here we’ll add a React Component wrapper for dhtmlxGantt.